Skip to main content

 Interpretation

 Against a uniform expanse of black, seen either as flat tone or a limitless sky, a seated man protectively embraces his sleeping companion in Rockwell Kent's The Lovers.
-The nude couple appear to be alone, yet connected in their own universe.
-The dramatic composition emphasizes the figures' solid monumentality while creating a graceful design from their interwoven upper bodies and extended legs.
-Exploiting the stark contrasts characteristic of the woodcut medium, Kent selected details to remain in relief, carving out surrounding areas of the wood block so that certain forms would print as spotlit highlights on each body; he also carefully defined the textures of the stony bed and three fronds of the fern at right.
+The dramatic composition emphasizes the nude figures' solid monumentality while creating a graceful design from their interwoven upper bodies and extended legs.
+Exploiting the stark contrasts characteristic of the woodcut medium, Kent selected details to remain in relief, carving out surrounding areas of the wood block so that certain forms would print as spotlit highlights on each body; he also carefully defined the textures of the patterned bed and three fronds of the fern at right.

 By the time Kent made this print, he had already received considerable acclaim for the striking illustrations in his books about his wilderness adventures to Alaska, South America's Tierra del Fuego, and Greenland.
 These works helped establish him as a leading graphic artist in the 1920s and 1930s.
 The Lovers is one of many woodcuts in which Kent depicted one or two figures isolated in the world.